het-tanis/prolug-labs/Ansible-Labs/07-Ansible-Playbook-Jinja-Templates/step1/text.md

 ### Lab Activities
 Verify your hosts file

+Create a Jinja2 template file called /root/template.j2 to stamp values on each of the hosts as you execute the playbook.

 Create a deploy playbook called /root/template.yml to push the template /root/template.j2 over to all servers as the file /root/template.txt.
 Verify the file is populated with values as expected.
 <br>